How to Tame a Wild Cat

-The cat reappeared a couple days later.
-I took it another can of food.
-Again it ran off but later the can was empty.
+The cat reappeared a couple of days later.
+I gave it another can of food.
+Again, it ran off, but later the can was empty.

-A feral cat is a cat that grew up in the wild with no human contact or only negative contact.
+A feral cat is one that grew up in the wild with no human contact or only negative contact.
 In contrast, a stray cat is a previously domesticated cat that was lost or abandoned.
-While strays may approach humans for food, exhibit behaviors like purring and meowing, and even allow themselves to be touched and petted, feral cats are scared of humans and view them as any other large animal – a potential predator.
-Feral cats tend to live in colonies in abandoned buildings, junked cars or other sheltered areas near a food source, like a restaurant dumpster.
+While strays may approach humans for food, exhibit behaviors like purring and meowing, and even allow themselves to be touched and petted, feral cats are scared of humans and view them as any other large animal—a potential predator.
+Feral cats tend to live in colonies in abandoned buildings, junked cars, or other sheltered areas near a food source, like a restaurant dumpster.
 With threats of starvation, disease, bad weather, and attacks by other animals, the lifespan of a feral cat is less than two years on average.

 By July, the cat no longer disappeared when I went out to feed it.
-It would retreat a few feet into the woods, watch me as I set out the food and come up to eat as soon as I walked away.
-I started talking to her (I guessed, correctly as it turned out, that she was a female) and gave her a name – Birdie, because she was eating bird seed when I first saw her.
+It would retreat a few feet into the woods, watch me as I set the food down, and come to eat as soon as I walked away.
+I started talking to her (I guessed correctly that she was a female) and gave her a name—"Birdie," because she was eating birdseed when I first saw her.

 Birdie grew comfortable in my presence.
 She started coming when I called her.
 Although she wouldn't allow me to get close enough to touch her, she greeted me with little meows.
-When I spoke to her, she would roll and stretch and rub against the trees, but from a safe distance.
-I don't know where Birdie came from but her behavior and circumstances suggested she was born in the woods to a stray that didn't fear humans and didn't teach her to be afraid.
+When I spoke to her, she would roll around, stretch, and rub against the trees, but from a safe distance.
+I don't know where Birdie came from, but her behavior and circumstances suggested she was born in the woods to a stray that didn't fear humans and didn't teach her to be afraid.

 Before you begin the long socialization process, consider your goal.
 Do you want to tame the cat and find a home for it?
 A feral cat may bond with you but regress when placed elsewhere.
 It may not be a good candidate for adoption.

-If you are planning only to feed the cat and let it live outdoors, you must accept the role of caretaker and see that it gets neutered and vaccinated, then continue to monitor its health and well-being and provide medical treatment as necessary.
+If you are planning only to feed the cat and let it live outdoors, you must accept the role of caretaker and see that it gets neutered and vaccinated, then continue to monitor its health, well-being, and provide medical treatment as necessary.

 In deciding whether to socialize the cat, consider the following:

 - Does the cat remain in your presence when you feed it?
-Has it shown growing trust by staying closer over time?
+Has it shown growing trust by staying closer to you over time?

 - What is its body language?
 Is it crouched low to the ground with its ears back, which shows fear, or is its tail straight up in the air, which indicates that it is comfortable?

-- Does it display signs of being outgoing and friendly, like meowing and rubbing its head and body on objects?
+- Does it display signs of being outgoing and friendly, like meowing and rubbing its head or body on objects?

 Shortly before Labor Day, Birdie turned up one day in a foul mood and hissed at me when I approached.
 That was the last I saw of her for several days.
 When she finally returned, it was clear she had given birth.
 There had been a bad storm over the weekend and I wondered if any of the kittens had survived.
 Birdie appeared to be nursing, so I assumed there was at least one or two.

-Cats can become pregnant as early as four-and-a-half to five months.
+Cats can become pregnant as early as four-and-a-half to five months old.
 Signs that a cat is pregnant include: